 The European Central Bank (Euribor) sets a margin connected to the variation of the interest rates of the Portuguese variable rate mortgage.
 There is a panel of European banks that sets the rate daily.
 This rate is an indicator of the rate that European banks are willing to lend to each other.

-Moreover, the penalty for early redemption of a variable rate mortgage is 0.50%.
+The penalty for early redemption of a variable rate mortgage is 0.50 percent.

-This type of mortgage is more convenient when budgeting, as it will not increase for the mortgage period.
+This type of mortgage is more convenient when budgeting, as it won’t increase for the mortgage period.
 This period can range from one to thirty years.
 After that period is over, your mortgage will become a variable rate one, unless otherwise specified in the agreement.

-Moreover, the penalty for early redemption of a fixed-rate mortgage is 2%.
+The penalty for early redemption of a fixed-rate mortgage is 2 percent.

 How Can You Qualify for a Mortgage?

-While the bank is processing your mortgage request, they will evaluate two criteria: Your financial positions and property evaluation.
+While the bank is processing your mortgage request, they’ll evaluate two criteria: Your financial positions and property evaluation.

 The bank will require proof of your income or earnings to assess your financial position, such as:

 - Pension income